The Best Dermal Fillers for You in Richmond, VA

 What do you do to protect my safety?

-Prior to filler placement, your skin is cleansed with a pre-surgical scrub containing chlorhexidine to remove surface bacteria.
+Prior to the placement of facial fillers, your skin will be cleansed with a pre-surgical scrub containing chlorhexidine to remove surface bacteria.
 A hypochlorous acid solution is also used as a skin antiseptic during and after injections, which reduces the risk of infection.
 We keep Hylenex® on-site at all times in the event that filler needs to be dissolved.
 We also offer an after-hours emergency contact number.

 When you come in for your consultation and develop a plan, you will receive a quote personalized for you.
 Our fillers range from $450 to $725 per syringe, and the number of syringes recommended for you will depend upon your goals and the condition of your skin.
 For example, a patient in her 50s who needs a “makeover” correction may invest $4000 in her appearance.